-If you are handing candy out try these tricks:
+If you’re handing candy out try these tricks:

-Give tricks, not treats and be a good example to your kids and those that come to your door.
-Light up necklaces and sticks are a huge hit with kids and you’ll keep them safe.
+Give tricks, not treats: Be a good example to your kids and those who come to your door.
+Light-up necklaces and sticks are a huge hit with kids and you’ll keep them safe.
 Give out stickers, tattoos, crayons, colorful pencils or other fun toys and crafts to allow the kids to use their imagination.

-Give the “good” stuff.
-Packaged nuts and seeds, popcorn, small granola bars, yoghurt covered raisins are healthier choices than candy.
-Avoid the candy that most parents will throw away; Gobstoppers, taffy, sour patch kids etc.
+Give the “good” stuff: Packaged nuts and seeds, popcorn, small granola bars, yoghurt covered raisins are healthier choices than candy.
+Avoid the candy most parents will throw away; Gobstoppers, taffy, Sour Patch Kids, etc.

 If you have children trick or treating, prepare them and yourself for a melt-down free evening by using some of these tricks:

-Eat before venturing out.
-Before trick-or-treating, serve a meal that you know your child will enjoy to ensure he or she will be full before going out to collect candy.
+Eat before venturing out: Before trick-or-treating, serve a meal you know your child will enjoy to ensure he or she will be full before going out to collect candy.

-Out of sight, out of mind.
-Keep the candy on a high shelf so it is not easily accessible to you and your kids.
+Out of sight, out of mind: Keep the candy on a high shelf so it’s not easily accessible to you and your kids.
 If your kids are young enough, they might forget all about the bag of goodies after the big night.

 Save the candy in a hidden spot to build a gingerbread house this upcoming holiday season.